 Furthermore, there should be, inside the company’s policy and procedures manual, a section addressing vehicle operations.

 Most of the lower end accounting programs do not have the ability to assign a particular cost to a vehicle.
-So a form of double recording of costs is necessary.
+A form of double recording of costs is necessary.
 The first entry is to the accounting software and a copy is made to a vehicle operations Excel workbook for a particular year.
-I cover this double entry system later in this lesson.
+A section below covers this double entry system.

 To properly account for vehicle operations the bookkeeper must first modify the chart of accounts to record entries to the correct ledgers.
 The type of business determines if vehicle operations are a function of cost of sales or a traditional general expense on the income statement.
 The key is determining if transportation is customarily required to sell the product or provide the service.
 The following are examples of common industries where transportation is required and therefore the costs are located in cost of sales:

 * Contractor Trades * Waste Pick-up

 In other businesses, vehicle operations are not required but still exist to facilitate business.
 Examples include banks with pick-up services, professional firms that provide on-site services at client offices, technology practices installing or maintaining client servers and agents for brokers.
 In these cases, the transportation is not a part of the service or product provided; they augment the primary service.
 Therefore cost of vehicle operations are recorded to expenses.